cloudant/sync-android/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Completed the PR template below:

 ## Description
 <!--
+Provide a short description; saving the detail for the `Approach` section

+Also EITHER:
 Link to issue this PR is resolving, use the Fixes #nnn form so that the issue closes automatically when the PR merges e.g.:

 Fixes #23

-OR (including for test/build issues)
+OR

+For PRs without an associated issue and/or test/build issues

-### 1. Steps to reproduce and a small code sample that demonstrates the issue
+### 1. Steps to reproduce and the simplest code sample possible to demonstrate the issue
 ### 2. What you expected to happen
 ### 3. What actually happened
 -->